'Russia vows to withdraw from Kiev not out of goodwill, but because it has gone beyond legs'

 And for Russia, it makes no sense to end this war because there are still more than 100,000 Russian soldiers sitting on the edge of the Ukrainian border, waiting to attack.

-How do you guarantee Ukraine’s security without deploying NATO forces there, which are unacceptable to Russia?
+How do you guarantee Ukraine’s security without putting NATO forces there, which are unacceptable to Russia?
 There is a very difficult dilemma there.

 If there was someone different in power in the Kremlin, less aggressive than Vladimir Putin, Ukraine would not feel so threatened.
 And Putin has no intention of relinquishing power.
 Even if he resigned as president, he would still be in power.